cs31415/cs31415.github.io/writings/india-2023-diary.md

 #### July 7, 2023

 Shonu is running 101-102 fever.
 In the evening it hits 102.7.
 Her mom panics.
 I call doctor and ask what to do in case temperature doesn't come down at night.
-He recommends admitting her to hospital which is one floor above the clinic.
+He recommends admitting her to hospital which is one floor above the clinic where she can be monitored.
 Shonu is overwhelmed and starts crying on the phone and saying she wants to return home immediately.
 Kamini decides she has to drop everything and come.
+I tell her to not come.
+Shonu will have already recovered by the time she comes, but she insists on coming.
 Meenu also prepones her visit and will be here tomorrow after a long 10 hour road journey.

 Shonu's mood improves on hearing this and further by watching *Happy New Year* — Shahrukh Khan therapy.
 She is cracking up soon at the stupid humor.

 #### July 8, 2023

-Meenu arrived at 4:45 pm after grueling 10 hour road journey.
+Meenu arrived at 4:45 pm after a grueling 10 hour road journey.
 Shonu happy.

 Tatha Paati arrived shortly after with Geeta in Hotel Majestic.
 They drove down later.
 Made chai for Tatha Patis.
 Geeta refused.
 Meenu and Geeta went shopping for gift for Shonu.
 They got her a Madhubani art set and a teddy in a cup.